netDalek/redis2influx/README.md

 }
 ```

-When cmd is a list with one redis command, measurement value name will be `value`.
+When cmd is a list with one redis command, measurement field name will be `value`.
-When cmd is a map, map key become a measurement value name.
+When cmd is a map, map key become a measurement field name.

 Inside redis command can be used atoms `:now` and `:now_ms`
 that will be replaced with current timestamp in seconds and milliseconds accordingly